 You have an excellent idea for a product or a service, you’ve fleshed out a solid business plan, and now you’re ready for revenue to start rolling in.
 But before your business gets up and running, you’ll need to choose a business structure.
 This will determine your registration requirements, tax obligations, and personal liability.

 The most common business structures for small businesses are sole proprietorship, partnership, limited liability company (LLC), and corporation.
 Forming an LLC has become a popular choice for small business owners.
-This structure offers liability protections, tax benefits, and management flexibility.
+This structure offers liability protections, potential tax benefits, and management flexibility.

 Read on to learn what an LLC is, its advantages, how it differs from a sole proprietorship, and how to set up your small business as an LLC in Oregon.

 A limited liability company is a business designation that protects its owners’ personal assets from their business’s debts and liabilities.
-The business acts as its own legal entity, so it retains the responsibility for debts and liabilities.
+The business acts as its own legal entity, so it retains all the responsibility for debts and liabilities.

 A single-member LLC is when there is only one business owner.
-In contrast, a multi-member LLC (MMLLC) has two or more owners, and owners are called members.
+In contrast, a multi-member LLC has two or more owners, and owners are called members.